Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-\textbf{Self-planning} refers to the setting where LLMs themselves generate a reasoning plan and subsequently execute reasoning according to this plan.
-Depending on the scope of reasoning execution directly influenced by the plan, self-planning can be divided into global planning and local planning.
+refers to settings where LLMs generate a reasoning plan and execute accordingly.
+Based on the scope of execution influenced by the plan, it can be divided into global and local planning.